Do banks offer farm loans?

 Whether you’re investing or running the business yourself, farms or income producing rural properties are considered to be specialised commercial properties.

-With the right help though, you can borrow the amount you need to grow your dream agribusiness.
+With the right help, you can borrow the amount you need with your farm loan and grow your dream agribusiness.

 How much can I borrow?